 Thus, your Inbox will appear to have a set of missing emails.
 Don’t panic.
 The emails are really still in your Inbox.
 You can verify this by viewing your Inbox in your web mail interface.
 The problem is that iOS Apple Mail hasn’t “fetched” those gap emails yet and therefore is not showing them in your view.

 Most all other email clients on the face of the planet (including Apple OSX Mail) fetch from your mail server by latest arrivals first instead of most recently copied or moved.
 Or they fetch them all, which avoids the problem as well.

 We and others have begged Apple to fix this problematic bug type behavior to no avail.

 How do I fix this?

-Keep scrolling down passed the bottom of your Inbox** view to force the app to load more mail.
+- Keep scrolling down past the bottom of your Inbox view to force the app to load more mail.
 Newer versions of Mail app automatically retrieve the next series of email from your server each time you hit the bottom.
-Older versions of iOS Mail (earlier than IOS 8) showed a “Load More Messages” button at the bottom of the list.
+Older versions of iOS Mail (earlier than iOS 8) showed a “Load More Messages” button at the bottom of the list.
 Click that button if it appears.